gbouldin43/dev-harry-final-project/README.md

 ---

 ## Credits
 Created by Garrett Bouldin.
-Inspired by real-world scenarios in fraternity and sorotity life at the University of North Alabama.
+Inspired by real-world scenarios in fraternity and sorority life at the University of North Alabama.